NicoHood/IRLremote/README.md

 * Faster decoding (on the fly)
 * Huge Ram improvements (13 bytes ram to decode NEC)
 * Huge Flash improvements (less than 1kb flash to decode NEC)
+* Written in C but uses C++ templates
 * Very accurate even when pointing in different directions
 * Maximum error correction
-* Uses pin interrupt function
+* Uses pin interrupt function/No timer needed
-* No timer is needed
 * Receiving and sending possible
 * IDE 1.5.7 compatible
-* Easy to use
+* Easy to use/Customizable
-* Customizable
+* Perfect for Attinys

 **Supported Protocols**
 * NEC